jessicakalip/jessicakalip/README.md

-- 👋 Hi, I’m @jessicakalip
+👋 Hi, I’m @jessicakalip
-- 👀 I’m interested in becoming a junior web developer
+- 👀 I’m starting my journey in becoming a junior web developer
 - 🌱 I’ve learnt Ruby on Rails with the Le Wagon Bootcamp Bali (batch #649)
 - 💞️ I’m looking to collaborate on projects related to sustainability and the environment
 - 📫 How to reach me: jessicakalip@gmail.com